Sidney Toler: Later years

 After 1943 Sidney Toler was playing Charlie Chan exclusively, except for a single instance in 1945.
 The Fred Allen comedy It's in the Bag! cast Toler as a plainclothes detective who speaks without prepositions -- like Charlie Chan.

 By the end of 1946, age and illness were affecting Toler.
 Diagnosed with cancer, the 72-year-old Toler was so ill during the filming of Dangerous Money (1946) and Shadows Over Chinatown (1946) that he could hardly walk.
-Monogram hired Toler's original foil, "Number Two Son" Sen Yung (now billed as Victor Sen Young) for Toler's last three films, quite probably to ease the burden on Toler.
+Monogram hired Toler's original foil, "Number Two Son" Sen Yung (now billed as Victor Sen Young) for Toler's last three films, quite probably to ease the burden on Toler; the comic byplay of Young and Moreland relieved Toler of much of the action.
 According to Mantan Moreland, Toler gallantly refused to leave the series: "Mr. Toler couldn't stand for very long and had to rest a lot.
 I told him he should be in a hospital.
 And he said to me, 'Manny, if I quit the picture I'll put all these people out of work.'"
-Toler mustered enough strength to complete his last film, The Trap, which was filmed in July–August 1946, and released in November that same year.
-(Young and Moreland relieved Toler of much of the action in The Trap).
-Toler's Monogram output matched his Fox output: 11 films for each studio.
+Toler mustered enough strength to complete his last film, The Trap.
+The film was scripted and staged with Toler's fragile physical condition in mind: Toler's scenes are limited, and he doesn't make his entrance until 16 minutes into the picture.
+The Trap was filmed in July and August of 1946, and released in November that same year to mostly negative reviews, noting the film's patchwork construction.
+Trade publisher Pete Harrison was blunt: "A new low for the series.
+The picture does not have one redeeming feature."
+Toler, no longer able to work in pictures, was forced into retirement.
+His Monogram output matched his Fox output: 11 films for each studio.